pop/lucyandeli.party/README.md

-# The Voigt's Halloween party
+# The Voigt's Party Site

-A single-page static site to share information about our Halloween party, built with ♥ by @pono.
+A single-page static site to share information about our parties.